 - Surgical debridement.
 Surgical removal of infected or nonviable tissue may be necessary to allow the wound to heal.

 - Off-loading.
-Dr. Mann might suggest a rest-and-recover approach.
+Dr. Mann and Dr. Tran might suggest a rest-and-recover approach.
 By keeping weight off your feet and legs, the wound can often heal faster.

 - Topical medications.
 There are many topical wound care products that can help with healing.
-Dr. Mann will prescribe the treatment best suited to your unique condition.
+Dr. Mann and Dr. Tran will prescribe the treatment best suited to your unique condition.

 Those with diabetes should aim to keep their blood sugar (blood glucose) under control, as high blood glucose levels can slow or prevent wound healing.

-By keeping your wound dressing clean and following Dr. Mann’s instructions, you’ll be on a faster road to recovery.
+By keeping your wound dressing clean and following the doctor's instructions, you’ll be on a faster road to recovery.

 Book your appointment with AHP Foot & Wound Care Specialists today.